 1. Penn Squall Star Drag SQL15 – A Powerful Yet Affordable Conventional Reel

-Among these sizes, the size 12 and 15 target the surfcasting market and they have adjusted-mag braking systems.
+Among these sizes, the sizes 12 and 15 targets the surfcasting market and they have adjusted-mag braking systems.
 With this, you can dial in magnetic adjustments and this eliminates backlashes.
 What makes this reel even better for surfcasting is the absence of a level wind system.
 This system typically adds more friction to your casts and this limits the casting distance which you need in surfcasting.